 What it does

-With the EU ETS, the European Union wanted to create a market mechanism that determines a price for CO2 emissions and creates incentives to reduce emissions in the most effective way.
-Companies would have to pay for CO2 emissions, making power production from burning coal or other fuels more expensive and clean power sources more attractive.
-At the same time, firms would get an incentive to improve energy efficiency because they could sell their rights to emit CO2 on the market.
+With the EU ETS, the European Union aims to create a market mechanism that determines a price for CO2 emissions and creates incentives to reduce emissions in the most cost-effective manner.
+Under the system, companies have to hold allowances corresponding to their CO2 emissions, making power production from burning coal and other fossil fuels more expensive and clean power sources more attractive.
+At the same time, firms are incentivized to become more energy efficient because they can then sell their emissions permits on the secondary market.

 The EU Emissions Trading System (EU ETS) sets an overall limit on all CO2 emissions from power stations, energy-intensive industries (e.g. oil refineries, steelworks, and producers of iron, aluminium, cement, paper, and glass) and civil aviation.
-The system includes more than 11,000 power plants and factories in the 28 EU member states plus Iceland, Liechtenstein and Norway, and covers around 45 per cent of the EU’s greenhouse gas emissions.
-The target of the EU ETS is to reduce greenhouse gas emissions from power stations and other energy intensive industries (such as the production of iron, aluminium, cement, glass, cardboard, acids, etc.) by 1.74 per cent every year starting in 2013, and to achieve an overall reduction in these sectors of 21 per cent by 2020, compared to 2005 levels.
-These objectives were set with the EU targets of cutting all greenhouse gas emissions by 20 per cent in 2020 compared to 1990 in mind.
+Extra-EU flights are not included in the system’s scope; only those between and within countries in the EU and European Economic Area must comply with the programme.
+The system includes more than 11,000 power plants and factories in the 28 EU member states plus Iceland, Liechtenstein, and Norway, and covers around 45 per cent of the EU’s greenhouse gas emissions.
+The objective of the EU ETS is to reduce greenhouse gas emissions from power stations and other energy intensive industries (such as the production of iron, aluminium, cement, glass, cardboard, acids, etc.) by 1.74 per cent every year starting in 2013, and to achieve an overall reduction in these sectors of 21 per cent by 2020, compared to 2005 levels.
+Between 2021 and 2030, the linear reduction factor is to be raised, with the cap to be reduced by 2.2 percent per year.
+These reduction factors were set to align with the EU targets of cutting all greenhouse gas emissions by 20 per cent by 2020 and by at least 40 percent by 2030 compared to 1990 levels.

 How it is supposed to work